arcus/module_discovery/README.md

 The purpose of this app is to allow for easier discovery of the educational modules created as part of the DART program.
 Ultimately this will replace the current public-facing [list of all modules on the DART website](https://arcus.github.io/education_modules/list_of_modules).

-This app will allow users to learn more about each module, investigate how the modules are connected, and search for particular topics or key words and build thier own pathways.
+This app will allow users to learn more about each module, investigate how the modules are connected, and search for particular topics or key words and build their own pathways.

 **NOTE:** This is a prototype that is in a phase of rapid development.
 All effort will be made to keep this README up to date, but some changes might slip by.
 If something isn't working as expected, please let us know by creating an issue.